Robust Spatial Confounding Adjustment via Basis Voting: Candidate Estimators

 \subsection{Projection-Based Estimator}

-We begin with a standard projection-based candidate estimator that aligns closely with classical approaches.
-In the context of time-series deconfounding, this candidate has been used by \citep{schur2024decor} under a special case of the plurality-type assumption.
-Consider any single basis function $h_j(\cdot)$ with index $j \in S_{x,d}$, indicating that $h_j$ contributes to the spatial variation in the exposure $X$.
-We use this basis function to define a classic Two-Stage Least Squares (2SLS) estimator.
-The projection matrix onto $\bh_{n,j}$ is given by $\bP_{n,j} \coloneqq \bh_{n,j}\left({\bh_{n,j}^\top\bh_{n,j}}\right)^{ -1}\bh_{n,j}^\top.$ Then, for any $j \in S_{x,d}$, the projection candidate is computed as the OLS between the projections of the outcome and the exposure, i.e.,
+We begin with a projection-based candidate, similar to two-stage least squares.
+In the context of time-series deconfounding, this candidate has been used by \citep{schur2025decor} under a special case of the plurality-type assumption.
+Consider any single basis function $h_j(\cdot)$ with index $j \in S_{X,d}$, indicating that $h_j$ contributes to the spatial variation in the exposure $X$.
+We use this basis function to define a projection-on-projection estimator: For a given set of sampled spatial coordinates $(S_1, \dots, S_n)$, let $\bh_{n,j} = (h_j(S_1), \dots, h_j(S_n))^\top$ denote the vector of evaluated values for the basis $h_j$.
+The projection matrix onto $\bh_{n,j}$ is given by $\bP_{n,j} \coloneqq \bh_{n,j}\left({\bh_{n,j}^\top\bh_{n,j}}\right)^{ -1}\bh_{n,j}^\top.$ Then, for any $j \in S_{X,d}$, the projection candidate is computed as the OLS between the projections of the outcome and the exposure, i.e.,